 4. Off Course (オフコース)

-Unfortunately, the above video isn't of the original version of "Aki no Kehai"（秋の気配）but it was that original version that first attracted me to the charms of this folk-turned-pop band.
+Unfortunately, the above video isn't of the original version of "Aki no Kehai"（秋の気配）but it was that original version (actually, it is now) that first attracted me to the charms of this folk-turned-pop band.
 As I said at the top, I didn't see what these guys actually looked like until many years later and by then, Off Course had already broken up with the leader well on his way to carve a very successful solo career.

 This group may not have hit the huge heights of Anzen Chitai（安全地帯）or Off Course but their "Aki no Tobira"（秋の扉）still remains the reason why I became a devoted follower of "Sounds of Japan".
 I was always looking forward to hear that next wonderful uptempo song or ballad in any new episode since this song hit my ears...and it literally took me decades to finally track down the title and name of the band.